 4. Is there a penalty for early repayment?

 Paying a mortgage off early can reduce costs in the long run because there will be less interest to pay.
-Always consult your mortgage lender to make sure that there is no prepayment penalty for paying off your mortgage early, or know what options without prepayment penalties exist for you.
+But you should always consult your mortgage lender to make sure that there is no prepayment penalty for paying off your mortgage early, and make sure to know what options without prepayment penalties exist for you.

 5. Does the lender have in-house underwriters?